polybjorn/polybjorn.github.io/index.md

 Typical requests include creating a digital copy of an existing physical part and 3D printing it with materials suited to specific environmental needs, or quickly producing a physical prototype from a 3D model.

-Our makerspace features an ever-evolving mix of FFF and SLA 3D printers, a 3-axis CNC machine, post-processing equipment, and a large workshop equipped with electronics and woodworking tools.
+Our makerspace features an evolving mix of FFF and SLA 3D printers, CNC machines, post-processing equipment, and a large workshop equipped with electronics and woodworking tools.
 We also track locally available equipment and facilitate connections through our network.

 Addidé is located at **Hollendergata 3**, 4514 Mandal.